kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 The localization ROS node will spit out x and y coordinates of the center of the robot.
 The coordinate origin is still being determined.
 Right now the corner of the field with the hopper will be treated as (0,0) for the field.
-All the localization system will do is monitor which camera on the robot is seeing the ar tags, and use the position information about the camera relative to the robot as well as distance and rotation of the camera relative to the ar tag bundle to determine where the center of the robot it on the field and possibly return angle of rotation of the robot also.
+All the localization system will do is monitor which camera on the robot is seeing the AR tags, and use the position information about the camera relative to the robot as well as distance and rotation of the camera relative to the AR tag bundle to determine where the center of the robot it on the field and possibly return angle of rotation of the robot also.